-The Company is required to restrict cash for: (i) direct selling insurance premiums and credit card sales in the Republic of Korea; (ii) reserve on credit card sales in the United States and Canada; and (iii) the Australia building lease collateral.
-At June 30, 2024 and December 31, 2023, our total restricted cash was \$1.6 million and \$1.7 million, respectively.
+The Company is required to restrict cash for: (i) direct selling insurance premiums and credit card sales in the Republic of Korea; (ii) reserves related to credit card sales in the United States and Canada; and (iii) the Australia building lease collateral.
+At September 30, 2024 and December 31, 2023, our total restricted cash was \$1.6 million and \$1.7 million, respectively.